KevinDHeath/HomeBase/src/MVVM/README.md

 - [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm)
 - [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection)

-There are multiple option for the data source:
+There are multiple options for the data source:
+- SQLite databases _(default)_
+- Api using Entity Framework
+- SQL database
 - Json embedded files
-- Sql database
-- Api using Entity Framework

 The data source is set in the `SericeProviderHelper` class by changing the `global using` statement.